Same-day Filing

 Money Icon

-periods before tax strategies can be fully implemented.
-It is best to deal with the topic sooner, rather than later, so everything is in place when you, a family member, or other loved one passes away.
-Passing away without a will can lead to unnecessary anguish and taxes during an already difficult time.
+Elder law often requires advance planning due to legal waiting periods before tax strategies can be fully implemented.
+It is best to deal with the topic sooner, rather than later, so everything is in place when you, a family member, or another loved one passes away.
+Passing away without a Will can lead to unnecessary anguish and taxes during an already difficult time.
 You should always consult an attorney when creating your estate plan.